Intranets are internal networks principally designed for use by an organisation’s employees.

 1. Easy navigation and search

-A major feature of an intranet is storing all of an organisation’s key information in one place.
+A major intranet capability is the ability to store all of an organisation’s key information in one place.
 Employees should be able to quickly find the information they need, without getting lost in a maze of links.
 Intranet search engines should be robust and able to index all of the intranet's content.
 And increasingly, organisations should be looking to harness the power of metadata in search.

 Having all of your company data in one place is valuable, but does represent a potential risk.
-Having access to an intranet controlled with user authentication and data encryption to protect sensitive information is, therefore, highly advisable.
+Having intelligent intranet software with user authentication and data encryption to protect sensitive information is, therefore, highly advisable (a Microsoft intranet platform can support this by linking credentials to Azure AD and wider Microsoft 365 security).

 4. Customisable to your organisation